 ---|---|

-This wonderfully original 1840-P Seated Liberty Half Dime has superb eye appeal with nice luster and nice strike.
-The coin has outrageous color and surfaces.
-Grade: Choice AU
+This wonderfully original 1832 Bust Half Dime has superb eye appeal with fantastic luster and strong strike.
+Outstanding color and surfaces.
+Grade: Choice BU

 Check by mail | Credit Card/PayPal |